Healthy Homes Assessment Titahi Bay

 Fines for Failing to Comply

-Failure to meet all of the Healthy Homes Standards within the deadlines can result in penalties of up to $7200.
-Furthermore, if a currently-in place Healthy Homes Statement of Compliance isn’t included in an updated, renewed, or amended tenancy agreement there may be an additional fine or violation fee.
+Inability to adhere to one of the Healthy Homes Standards by the end of the deadlines can result in penalties of up to $7200.
+In addition, if the currently-in place Healthy Homes Statement of Compliance isn’t incorporated within the new, renewed or revised tenancy agreement there may be an additional fine or infringement fee.

-Check out the complete details of how to apply the Residential Tenancies Act landlords responsibilities.
+Check out the complete details of this law.
+Residential Tenancies Act landlords responsibilities.

-Why is Healthy Homes Compliance important?
+Why is Healthy Homes Compliance so important?

 healthy homes assessment compliance